 If paying property taxes by internet banking and/or telephone banking, enter your 17-digit Tax Roll Number as the requested account number.

 If paying property taxes by cheque, please clearly print your 17-digit Tax Roll Number on the front of the cheque.

 0000 - TENANT

 9. Pay Property Taxes By Credit Card

 Credit card payments are not accepted directly by the City of Brampton.
-However, Property Taxes can be paid online by credit card using an online bill payment service provider such as Plastiq or Paytm.
+However, Property Taxes can be paid online by credit card using an online bill payment service provider.
 The service provider may charge service fees and there may be restrictions on the types of credit cards accepted.
 The City of Brampton receives only the billed tax amount.
 Payment is processed by the City on the date we receive the funds which may be a few days after payment is made.
 Please refer to the service provider's website for terms and conditions of their service, charges and payment processing times.